ziqi0921/zhou-portfolio/part2.md

 ### Identifying Representative Individuals

 Given my target audience, I found three people among my friends and family members that have these characteristics and is willing to participate in my study.
+I intentionally chose two TikTok users and one younger generation that does not use TikTok regularly and see what their response might be diffferent.
+For the two people that uses TikTok, one of them is a student and another person is in middle age.
 Here are the demographics of the three people that I will be interviewing:

 - Student, Female, 22, heavy user of TikTok, no data visualization background, some music background
 - Adult, Female, 47, use TikTok on a daily basis, no data visualization background, no music background